junxit/us-congress-bills-111/bill.md

 - **(d)** *Rehabilitation Act of 1973*
   - **(1)** Section 7(21)(A)(iii) of the Rehabilitation Act of 1973 (29 U.S.C.
 705(21)(A)(iii)) is amended by striking “mental retardation,” and inserting “intellectual disability,”.
   - **(2)** Section 204(b)(2)(C)(vi) of such Act (29 U.S.C.
 764(b)(2)(C)(vi)) is amended by striking “mental retardation and other developmental disabilities” and inserting “intellectual disabilities and other developmental disabilities”.
   - **(3)** Section 501(a) of such Act (29 U.S.C.
-791(a)) is amended, in the third sentence, by striking “President's Committees on Employment of People With Disabilities and on Mental Retardation” and inserting “President's Committee on Employment of People with Disabilities and the President's Committee for People with Intellectual Disabilities”.
+791(a)) is amended, in the third sentence, by striking “President's Committees on Employment of People With Disabilities and on Mental Retardation” and inserting “President's Disability Employment Partnership Board and the President's Committee for People with Intellectual Disabilities”.
 - **(e)** *Health Research and Health Services Amendments of 1976* Section 1001 of the Health Research and Health Services Amendments of 1976 (42 U.S.C.
 217a–1) is amended by striking “the Mental Retardation Facilities and Community Mental Health Centers Construction Act of 1963,”.
 - **(f)** *Public Health Service Act*
   - **(1)** Section 317C(a)(4)(B)(i) of the Public Health Service Act (42 U.S.C.
 247b–4(a)(4)(B)(i)) is amended by striking “mental retardation;” and inserting “intellectual disabilities;”.